 Price per acre can vary dramatically and often doesn’t seem to make sense when viewing prices.
 Why is one 20 acre parcel priced under $200K and another $500K or more?
 Great question.
 Following are some pricing rules that seem to be true for land.

 The first is, every parcel is unique.
 With land, you can’t say the average price is $/acre, and this is a 20 acre parcel and therefore it should be $/acre times 20 acres.
 Instead, the specific topography, physical and legal access, utility availability, distance from town, potential usage, views, zoning, covenants and more need to be taken into account in order to come up with a legitimate price point.
 If you are thinking of selling your property and are told by an agent that the average price for land in Kalispell is a certain amount, and that you can just multiply that by the number of acres you have, call me.
 That’s simply not the way the process works.

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the past four months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.
-Prices remained relatively flat in all categories except in the <1 acre group which saw an 8% increase.
+For example, looking at the last four months of land sales in Kalispell*, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In April 2023, 14 land parcels sold which was 8% fewer than last year but four more than last month.
 There are currently 34 land sales under contract which is less than last month.
 The land market remains softer than the same time last year.